call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 issues as you only get 5GB of storage by default on Budget plans and 10GB of storage by default on the Premium plan.
 Their site is really annoying to use so I'm going to cut it here for this host.

+[Pterohost](https://pterohost.com/) : Pterohost is a Russian server host that offers two plans, Budget Minecraft and Minecraft.
+For
+[Budget Minecraft](https://pterohost.com/store/minecraf-cheap) they charge about $0.35 per GB of ram (plans starting at 2GB) with half a core of an unknown CPU.
+For
+[Minecraft](https://pterohost.com/store/minecraft) they charge about $1.40 per GB of ram (gets more expensive as you pay for more cores + storage).
+Their only location is in Moscow - Russia as far as I am aware.
+Storage space seems really limited and I have no idea what CPUs are used.
+Please note: I do not speak Russian so had to use
+Google translate for this host.
+My information can easily be off.
+These prices also seems extremely low, but I hopefully got them right.
+I assumed the prices are in RUB and used XE.com to convert to USD.
+Again, be wary with this information.

 [Quantum Creations](https://quantumcreations.ca/Servers.html) : Quantum Creations offers hosting for an unknown amount of money (you have to email or call for info), with unknown
 CPUs, and in unknown locations.
 Absolutely just don't use them.
 It's not worth the effort most likely, if they had a decent service they'd make it easily purchasable.

+[Rabbit Hosting](https://rabbit-hosting.com/minecraft.php) : Rabbit Hosting offers hosting for $1.50 per GB of ram with a Ryzen 9 5950X.
+Their only current location is in
+Germany.
+I do not understand how they're going this cheap, it's almost sketchy.
+They're a pretty new company too and don't seem to have many customers.
+May go down due to this, be careful.

 [RamShard](https://ramshard.com/hosting/minecraft) : RamShard offers Minecraft server hosting for $3 per GB of ram in their North America and Europe locations, and for $5 per
 GB of ram in their Singapore and Australia locations.
 All of their plans are on Xeon E5-1650V4 CPUs which isn't ideal at all for the price you're paying.